anhost/odesli_search/README.md

 # odesli_search

-The extension for searching highlighted text on Odesli.co.
+The Chrome extension for searching highlighted text on Odesli.co.
 This is a tool that allows users to quickly and conveniently find information about music tracks and albums on the Odesli.com platform.

 The main functionality of the program: